The $64,000 Question: Show creation

 The $64,000 Question was created by Louis G. Cowan, formerly known for radio's Quiz Kids and the television series Stop the Music and Down You Go.
 Cowan drew the inspiration for the name from Take It or Leave It, and its $64 top prize offering.
 He decided to expand the figure to $64,000 for the new television program.

-Finally, Cowan convinced Revlon.
-The key: Revlon founder and chieftain Charles Revson knew top competitor Hazel Bishop had increased its sales through sponsoring the popular This Is Your Life, and he wanted a piece of that action if he could have it.
-Revlon first signed a deal to sponsor Cowan's brainchild for 13 weeks with the right to withdraw when they expired.
+Cowan then convinced Charles Revson, owner of Revlon, to sign a sponsoring deal to finance the show for 13 weeks with the right to withdraw when they expired.
+Charles knew top competitor Hazel Bishop had increased its sales through sponsoring the popular This Is Your Life, and so decided to partner with the show.

-The $64,000 Question premiered June 7, 1955 on CBS-TV, sponsored by cosmetics maker Revlon and originating from the start live from CBS-TV Studio 52 in New York (later the disco-theater Studio 54).
+The $64,000 Question premiered 7 June 1955, on CBS-TV, sponsored by cosmetics maker Revlon and originating from the start live from CBS-TV Studio 52 in New York (later the disco-theater Studio 54).

-To increase the show's drama and suspense, and because radio host Phil Baker had bombed earlier in the decade with his lone television effort Who's Whose, it was decided to use an actor rather than a broadcaster as the host.
-Television and film actor Hal March, familiar to TV viewers as a supporting regular on The George Burns and Gracie Allen Show and My Friend Irma, found instant fame as the quiz show's host, and Lynn Dollar stood nearby as his assistant.
+To increase the show's drama and suspense, and because of radio host Phil Baker's failure with Who's Whose, it was decided to use an actor rather than a broadcaster as the host.
+Television and film actor Hal March, familiar to TV viewers as a supporting regular on The George Burns and Gracie Allen Show and My Friend Irma, found fame as the quiz show's host, and Lynn Dollar worked as his assistant.
 Author and TV panelist Dr. Bergen Evans was the show's expert authority, and actress Wendy Barrie did the "Living Lipstick" commercials.
 To capitalize on the initial television success, the show was also simulcast for two months on CBS Radio where it was heard from October 4, 1955, to November 29, 1955.